List of hospitals in Toronto

 There are over thirty hospitals located in Toronto, Ontario, Canada.
-Many of them are also medical research facilities and teaching schools affiliated with the University of Toronto.
+Many of them are also medical research facilities and teaching schools affiliated with the University of Toronto as part of the Toronto Academic Health Science Network (TAHSN).
 Most hospitals are grouped under administrative networks that serve particular neighbourhoods and communities and share a number of medical services.
-The largest of the networks is University Health Network, which governs four of Canada’s largest research hospitals located across Downtown Toronto.
+The largest of the networks is University Health Network (UHN), which governs four of Canada's largest research hospitals located across Downtown Toronto.
 Some hospitals in Toronto operate independently, attracting large funding and public donation due to historic brand value and overall clinical standards.